gplately.PlotTopologies

 Calculate plate motion velocity vector fields at a particular geological time and plot them on a map.

-Plot a plate polygon with the given``plate_id`` on a map.
+Plot a plate polygon with the given plate_id on a map.

-Plot pole onto a matplotlib axes.
+Plot a paleomagnetic pole onto a map.

 plot_ridges(ax[, color])